-Rushmoor benefits from a positive business environment.
-We have been successful in retaining and significantly growing a range of leading business sectors and industries in our towns, but we must not stand still and must face the recent economic challenges arising from Coronavirus.
-In this we are supported by good working relationships and strong connections with both businesses and public sector partners which will help us to meet these challenges.
+The borough benefits from a positive business environment.
+Rushmoor has been successful in retaining and significantly growing a range of leading business sectors and industries in our towns, but Rushmoor must not stand still and must face the economic challenges arising from Coronavirus.
+The council is supported by good working relationships and strong connections with both businesses and public sector partners which will help us to meet these challenges.

 The economic impacts of the Coronavirus pandemic have been significant.
 Unemployment (claimant count) in our Borough increased from 1.7% (March 2020) to a peak of 5% in August 2020.
-Whilst businesses have been supported with grants from Government, we know that businesses in sectors like hospitality have been particularly impacted.
-Changes on our high streets present us with real challenges as we seek to keep our town centres and communities vibrant.
+Whilst businesses have been supported with grants from Government, we know that businesses in sectors like retail and hospitality have been particularly impacted.
+Changes on our high streets present us with real challenges as the council seeks to keep the borough's town centres and communities vibrant.